TwilioQuest/extension-docs/src/api/objects.md

 - `objectiveName (String)` - This is the objective name that this terminal should display in a Hack Interface when a player interacts with the terminal.

 - types: `terminal`

+## Legacy Objects

+These objects are created in Tiled differently than the new object format above.
+As time progresses, they'll be migrated to that new format.

+### Transition Areas

+- key

+These trigger events when they're entered and exited by a player

+### Exits

+- level name
+- map name

+These could be replaced by transition areas?

+### Player Entry Points

+- key

+### Non Player Characters (NPCs)

+- conversation

+### Tile Objects

+This infomration might belong in a guide?

+### Generic Objects

+This information might belong in a guide?

+These are sometimes useful to do things like create an arbitrary region that triggers a piece of interaction text.